Warning: Gloves and face masks required!

 The woods may be a little more crowded this year during turkey season as schools have been closed and many businesses shut down.

-Breathing a little fresh air will be good for all of us and if the sun ever shines again (it’s been cloudy for the past three weeks!), our spirits will gain some needed elevation.
+Breathing a little fresh air will be good for all of us and if the sun ever shines again (it’s been cloudy for the past 3 weeks!) our spirits will gain some needed elevation.

 (0) comments